Characters: Game Of Thrones House Tyrell

 - An Axe to Grind: He wields an axe during his melee with Brienne.

-- Badass Gay/Ser Peacock: While Loras' orientation gets him showered with pity, scorn and/or disgust, nobody doubts his skills as a fighter, even those who make fun of his homosexuality.
-To wit, his grandmother, Jamie, Tywin and others have openly expressed amusement, disapproval or abhorrence at his tendencies, yet all have stated that he is a brave and capable warrior.
+- Badass Gay/Ser Peacock: He may be a young, Pretty Boy fop, but that doesn't make him any less dangerous.
+While Loras' orientation gets him showered with pity, scorn and/or disgust, nobody doubts his skills as a fighter, even those who make fun of his homosexuality.
+To wit, his grandmother, Jamie, Tywin and others have openly expressed amusement, disapproval or abhorrence at his tendencies, yet all have stated that he is a brave and capable warrior, and he is considered by the common man to be in the same league as powerhouses like Gregor Clegane.

 - Beauty Is Never Tarnished/Hair Flip: A rare example with a male character.
 When Loras removes his helm in "Blackwater", his curly hair looks perfect despite having fought a battle.
-A popular animated gif on tumblr◊ pokes fun at this improbable moment.
+There doesn't appear to be a single scratch or bruise on him.

-- Bling of War: Loras' gleaming and ornate armour.
+- Bling of War: His gleaming and ornate armour.
 It's slightly modified in Season 2 so that it's more practical for an actual battle.

-- Bodyguard Crush: While Loras was part of Renly's Kingsguard.
+- Bodyguard Crush: While he was part of Renly's Kingsguard.
 It's an unusual reciprocal version of the trope because it involves two men.

 - Brother-Sister Team: With Margaery.
 See her entry for examples of their teamwork.